-between the JFTC and the parties to the consultation before the formal statutory filing of a notifiable transaction.
+Until the end of June 2011, notification materials were usually submitted to the JFTC under the prior consultation procedure, in which the substantive issues were discussed by the JFTC and the parties to the consultation before the formal statutory filing of a notifiable transaction.
 In contrast, upon the abolition of the prior consultation procedure in July 2011, the JFTC no longer provides its opinion at the pre-notification stage, and the review officially starts at the formal notification stage.

 At first, many practitioners considered that such rigid practice might cause difficulties, especially in global merger notifications.
 However, in practice, the JFTC is flexible about having informal discussions with potential notifying parties upon request or voluntary submission of relevant materials prior to formal filings.
-Interestingly, in all three cases that the JFTC cleared during FY 2013, the JFTC made a specific note in its announcement that the parties had submitted supporting documents and opinions to the JFTC on a voluntary basis one to five months prior to officially filing the notifications.
-It is understood that parties to complicated mergers make use of that informal procedure to try and alleviate any potential concerns early, and so far the JFTC seems to be receptive to such informal prior communications.
+Interestingly, in almost all cases that the JFTC cleared recently after Phase II review, including the Zimmer and Biomet case and the Oji and Chuetsu case (see Section II.i and ii, supra), the JFTC made specific notes in its announcements that the parties had submitted supporting documents and opinions to the JFTC on a voluntary basis a few months prior to officially filing the notifications.
+It is understood that parties to complicated mergers make use of that informal procedure to try and alleviate any potential concerns early.
+So far, the JFTC seems to be receptive to such informal prior communications.